 - Age: This is a major risk factor, as approximately 90% of cases of colorectal cancer happen in people over age 50.
 This is not to say that younger people cannot develop this type of cancer, in fact for reasons that have yet to be discovered, incidences of colorectal cancer are increasing in young people.
 Age is an important factor in deciding when to begin screening for colorectal cancer.

-- Family History: The majority of cases of colorectal cancer happen in someone without any family history of the cancer, however, 1 in 3 cases will occur in someone with family relatives who have had the cancer.
-People who have a first degree relative for the cancer are considered to be at increased risk.
-A first degree relative is a sibling, parent or child.
-A family history of adenomas also puts a person at a increased risk of developing colorectal cancer.
+- Family History: The majority of cases of colorectal cancer happen in someone without any family history of the cancer; however, 1 in 3 cases will occur in someone with family relatives who have had the cancer.
+People who have a first-degree relative for the cancer are considered to be at increased risk.
+A first-degree relative is a sibling, parent, or child.
+A family history of adenomas also puts a person at an increased risk of developing colorectal cancer.

-It is important to remember that having one or even several of these risk factors does not mean that you will develop colorectal cancer, just like people with none of the risk factors can still develop this cancer.
-It's important to know about these risk factors because it helps you to create a plan to stay healthy, as colorectal cancer doesn’t always come with obvious signs and symptoms until it is at a more advanced stage.
+It is important to remember that having one or even several of these risk factors does not mean that you will receive a colorectal cancer diagnosis, just like people with none of the risk factors can still develop this cancer.

+Knowing about these risk factors is important because it helps you create a plan to stay healthy, as colorectal cancer doesn’t always come with obvious signs and symptoms until it is at a more advanced stage.
 This plan involves understanding your family history and working with your doctor to determine the best screening process for colorectal cancer based on your risk factors.
 It also means deciding what lifestyle choices to make to minimize your risk of developing colorectal cancer.